MyHealthX

-MyHealthX ("we", "our", "us") operates the website myhealthx.co.in and the MyHealthX mobile application (collectively, the "Platform").
+MyHealthX ("we", "our", "us") operates the website myhealthx.co.in, the MyHealthX mobile application when available, and related digital services (collectively, the "Platform").
 This Privacy Policy explains how we collect, use, store, protect, and share your personal and medical information when you use our Platform.
-By using MyHealthX, you consent to the practices described in this policy.
+By using the Platform, you agree to this Privacy Policy.
+Where required by applicable law, we obtain your specific consent separately through clear consent actions.

 MyHealthX is committed to protecting your privacy in full compliance with the Digital Personal Data Protection Act (DPDPA) 2023, the Information Technology Act 2000, and the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules 2011.

 Under the DPDPA 2023, MyHealthX acts as a "Data Fiduciary" as defined under Section 2(i), and you, the user, are a "Data Principal" as defined under Section 2(j).
-Under the IT Act 2000, MyHealthX functions as a "body corporate" under Section 43A and as an "intermediary" under Section 2(w) and Section 79.
+Under the IT Act 2000, MyHealthX functions as a "body corporate" under Section 43A and may act as an "intermediary" under Section 2(w) and Section 79 for certain user-provided information, subject to applicable conditions.

 2. Information We Collect